Joe Concha, hour number three of the Sean Hannity Show, 800-941-Sean, 800-941.

 Anyway, Daniel, you were so patient there.

-So uh let's continue with our busy phones, and we will go to Aaron in the great state of Colorado.
+So let's continue with our busy phones, and we will go to Aaron in the great state of Colorado.

-You know, I was going over with my daughter, Aaron, all the states that I've been to, and the states I haven't, and we're down to like thirteen I haven't been to, and they're mostly in your neck of the woods.
+You know, I was going over with my daughter, Erin, all the states that I've been to and the states I haven't.

-But I gotta go skiing in Colorado.
+But I got to go skiing in Colorado.

 My son is huge on it.

-Like, do I go to Brecht?
+Like, do I go to Breck?

 Do I go to Aspen?